 About Estar Holmes

 Estar provides content for traditional and digital media.
-She writes the Trail of the Coeur d’Alenes Unofficial Guidebook, now updated for 2013.
+She writes the Trail of the Coeur d’Alenes Unofficial Guidebook.
 You can also find her writing in Holding Common Ground (a collection of essays), as well as in “Indian Country Today” and “Out There Monthly.”
 The Truth About Simple Unhooked Living is her first e-book.
 In it she shares knowledge meant to empower people to live well with less.

 About the Book